 Course structure

-We offer a flexible course structure with a mixture of compulsory and optional modules chosen from lists.
+We offer a flexible course structure with a mixture of compulsory and optional modules chosen from relevant lists.
 The nature of this course is such that your individual programme will differ depending upon your pre-existing language qualifications/ the language(s) you choose to study during your course.

 Our research-led teaching is continually evolving to address the latest challenges and breakthroughs in the field.
 The course content is therefore reviewed on an annual basis to ensure our courses remain up-to-date so modules listed are subject to change.

 We understand that deciding where and what to study is a very important decision for you.
-We’ll make all reasonable efforts to provide you with the courses, services and facilities as described on our website.
-However, if we need to make material changes, for example due to significant disruption, or in response to COVID-19, we’ll let our applicants and students know as soon as possible.
+We'll make all reasonable efforts to provide you with the courses, services and facilities as described on our website and in line with your contract with us.
+However, if we need to make material changes, for example due to significant disruption, we'll let our applicants and students know as soon as possible.

 Components and modules explained